benedictfred/input-floating-labels/README.md

 # input-floating-labels
-A simple input field and floating label component
+A simple input field and floating label component designed with tailwind css